mjeongDSL/project-ideas/free-1.md

 ### Why a language?
 _Why is a DSL appropriate for your user(s)?
 How does it address the need?_

+A DSL is appropriate for our users because an interface to relate locations, time, and people is difficult to express in a general programming language.
+I think SQL would be a good candidate for solving this problem, but it would be less natural than one designed just for this purpose.

 ### Why you?
 _What excites you about this idea?
 How did you come up with it?_

 ### Domain